Fact-checked by the CapitalLendingNews editorial team

 What Are the Risks and Regulatory Concerns?

-Embedded finance carries real risks — for consumers, businesses, and the broader financial system.
+Real risks exist for consumers, businesses, and the broader financial system.
 Regulatory oversight is still catching up to the speed of deployment, creating gaps that can harm borrowers and destabilize markets.

 The most prominent recent example: Synapse Financial Technologies, a major BaaS middleware provider, filed for bankruptcy in 2024.
 Thousands of consumers discovered their funds were inaccessible for months because the reconciliation between Synapse and its partner banks broke down.
 The Federal Deposit Insurance Corporation (FDIC) warned that pass-through insurance protections in BaaS arrangements are not as ironclad as consumers assume, per the FDIC’s 2024 guidance on deposit insurance and fintech partnerships.